CoinWorth-Capital/PriceDefender-DApp/README.md

 # PriceDefender-DApp
-App to explore automated single-sided liquidity support for ERC-20 tokens via Uniswap API Intended for large holders of tokens with between $1M and $500M USD market cap
+App to explore automated single-sided liquidity support for ERC-20 tokens via Uniswap API Intended for large holders of tokens with between $1M and $500M USD market cap.
+A modified version can also be built on Solana.

 ### Problem Statement
 - Downside volatility is a dramatic risk for medium and long term holders of memecoin assets